 Private pay only

-I am able to offer video sessions through a secure and HIPPA compliant online platform (not compatible with cell phones).
+I am able to offer video sessions through a secure and HIPPA compliant online platform.
 This allows us to navigate your unique scheduling needs, travel, and transportation barriers.
 In addition, video sessions can help us infuse your home with the energy and intention we usually cultivate during our time in the therapy office. *Some conditions apply*